In the News

 DECATUR, GA—On June 12, Congressman Hank Johnson hosted the "Truth Bringer in Chief" Angela Rye on his latest episode of "Live With Hank," via his Instagram page.

 WASHINGTON, D.C. — This week, Congressman Hank Johnson (GA-04), a senior member of the House Judiciary Committee, pressed FBI Director Christopher Wray for answers around gun violence, the murders in March 2021 of eight people – six of whom were Asian-American women in Atlanta – and on how the Bureau is combatting the rise of domestic terrorism, including white supremacists.
+Below is a transcript and video link of the exchange.

 WASHINGTON, D.C. — Today, Congressman Hank Johnson, a senior member of the House Committee on Transportation and Infrastructure, unveiled the list of five projects included in the Investing in a New Vision for the Environment and Surface Transportation (INVEST) in America Act.